josephmjoy/robotics/java_robotutils/impnotes.md

    a single UDP packet - as much as can fit.
 Given the overhead of sending and receiving a UDP packet, we should pack as much in there as we can.

+#March 10A, 2018 RobotComm Design Note - Implementing CMDRESPACK continued.
+Having a separate zombie hash table and queue seems like overkill, especially when I realized that a SINGLE ReceivedCommandImplementation object could replace all zombified commands - so there is effectively no overhead of using ReceivedCommandImplementation object vs. Long objects.
+Longer term, one could use a bloom filter to quickly reject most queries to the zombified commands, followed by a custom hash set.
+But that is a lower priority.
+So after implementing a separate hash table and queue for zombie Longs as indicated in the March 2A design note, we are going back to a single hash map and 2 queues (incoming, completed) for all commands, including zombified commands.
+The pruning algorithm is:
+1. Run through the completed queue once, counting both zombified objects and completed objects.
+2. Deside how many zombified objects and completed objects need to be delted.
+3. Run through the queue a second time, deleting zombified objects or zombifying completed objects.
 #March 2B, 2018 General Design Note - Refactoring into more classes
 - Implementations are getting unwieldy
 - Helper methods are folded into core classes